sdiehl/cabal-edit/README.md

 ### upgrade

 The upgrade command can be used to safely manipulate the version bounds for a given library.
-For instance if one has the simple Cabal with a dependency on `text` for `1.0` version range.:
+For instance if one has a simple dependency on `text` for `1.0` version range, like as follows:

 ```haskell